The Labor Press Project

 The Washington Commonwealth Federation was a coalition of progressive organizations and unions that nominated candidates for state and local offices under the banner of the Democratic Party.
 Communists were initially excluded but after 1936 played an important role in the WCF.
 The Federation was a major force in Washington state politics from 1934 to 1949 and published a series of influential weekly newspapers during that fifteen year period.
 Three of them are profiled here.

-New unions emerged in the 1930s.
-The Pacific Northwest witnessed round after round of strikes and organizing campaigns.
-The Cannery and Farm Laborer's Union was launched in 1933 by Filipino workers who made the annual circuit from the Alaska canneries to the fields of eastern Washington and California.
-We report on their newspaper:
+The Northwest has been home to many newspapers that have served minority communities.
+Some like The Philippine-American Chronicle were associated with labor organizations.
+The paper supported The Cannery and Farm Laborer's Union, which was launched in 1933 by Filipino workers who made the annual circuit from the Alaska canneries to the fields of eastern Washington and California.
+See:

 Several dozen other historical labor newspapers from the Pacific Northwest have been collected and preserved by the University of Washington library and the public libraries of Seattle and other area cities.
 Here is a list of these holdings.

-This site has been developed through the contributions of many people.
+About the Project: This site has been developed through the contributions of many people.
 Special thanks to the students in HSTAA 353 (Class and Labor in American History) who wrote the research reports; to Steve Beda who collected and digitized the newspaper pages with help from Jessica Albano, Glenda Pearson, and Suzi Freelund at the UW Library; to Brian Grijalva who designed an earlier version of this web site, to Fred Bird for much useful advice.
-Please see the full list of contributors.

-This is one of the Pacific Northwest Labor and Civil Rights History Projects directed by Professor James Gregory and sponsored by the Harry Bridges Center for Labor Studies at the University of Washington.
-For problems or questions contact James Gregory.
-Last updated: August 23, 2007.
+This site is one of a collection of Pacific Northwest Labor and Civil Rights Projects directed by Professor James Gregory and sponsored by the Harry Bridges Center for Labor Studies at the University of Washington.
+See below for copyright and citation information.